-While not as famous as the mega Chinese cities of Shanghai or Beijing, Fuzhou is a hidden gem on the Minjiang river.
+While not as famous as the mega cities of Beijing or Shanghai, Fuzhou is a hidden gem on the Minjiang river.
 Lush and green, with long, hot and sunny summers, it is certain to charm you with its mix of East and West.
-Famous for its historical architecture, large parks and a vibrant art scene, Fuzhou is where our largest community of international teachers reside.
+Famous for its historical architecture, large parks and vibrant art scene, Fuzhou is where our largest community of international teachers reside.

-Perhaps surprisingly for most people, Fuzhou has roughly the same population as Hong Kong.
+Perhaps surprisingly for most people, Fuzhou has roughly the same population as Hong Kong, just with a lot more space!
 It is the perfect destination to get a feel for real China and learn Mandarin, but still live in a metropolitan city.
-As a very affordable city, you can experience the delicious local and Western cuisine with restaurants on every corner, and travel far and wide with Fuzhou’s international airport or two major railway stations linking the rest of China with hi-speed trains.
+As a very affordable city, you can experience the delicious local and Western cuisine with restaurants on every corner, and travel far and wide with Fuzhou’s international airport and two hi-speed major railway stations linking to the rest of China.

-Fuzhou, pronounced Foo-Jo, has a history dating back over 2,200 years.
-It sits in a basin between groups of mountain ranges; Gushan Mountain on the East, Qishan Mountain on the West, Wuhushan Mountain on the South and Lianhuafeng Mountain on the North.
-Plenty of hiking opportunities!
-It is also famous for the cleanest air in China, thanks in part to the electric bikes that are common throughout the city.
-Fuzhou and Fujian Province are known for their tea culture, and there is better place to experience vast tea plantations than in the neighbouring Wuyishan scenic area.
+Fuzhou, pronounced Foo-Jo, has a history dating back 2,200 years.
+It sits in a basin between mountain ranges, perfect for hiking!
+It is also famous for the cleanest air in China, thanks in part to the electronic bikes that are common throughout the city.
+Fuzhou and Fujian province are famous for their tea culture, and there is no better place to experience vast tea plantations than in neighbouring Wuyishan scenic area.

-York English currently have 9 branches here in Fuzhou, which offers a large community and social events from the get go.
-Meet the team below!
+We currently have 9 branches here in Fuzhou, which offers the largest community and social events from the get go!

-For a taste of Western comfort, head to Shenzhen, a modern metropolis within the Pearl River Delta.
+For a taste of Western comfort, head to Shenzhen, a modern metropolis on the Pearl River Delta.
 Shenzhen is a young, vibrant city bordering Hong Kong.
-Just over thirty years ago, it was a small fishing village called Bao’an County.
-Fast forward today and it is one of the most developed and one of the wealthiest cities of China.
+Just over 30 years ago, it was just a small fishing village!
+Fast forward today and it is one of the most developed and wealthiest cities in China.

-One of the technological capitals of the world, it is also a huge, coastal city with the majority of its population under 30.
+One of the technological capitals of the world, it is a massive coastal city with the majority of its population under 30 years old.
 Shenzhen offers expats a taste of modern China with plenty of Western amenities.
-A beautiful city skyline, bustling social and music scene, Shenzhen offers expats an exciting lifestyle with excellent travel networks and the chance to learn Cantonese as well as Mandarin.
+A beautiful city skyline, bustling social and music scene, it can be an exciting lifestyle for expats with excellent travel networks and the chance to learn Cantonese as well as Mandarin.

-With plenty of expats, bars, restaurants and shopping malls, you’ll have plenty to do!
-And with the opportunity to hop on the short subway over to Hong Kong, it’s an attractive location.
+With plenty of expats, bars, shopping malls and restaurants, you’ll have plenty to do.
+And with the opportunity to hop on a short subway ride into Hong Kong, it’s an attractive location.